 The value of the souls of the masses is no greater than the value of the individual souls making up those masses.
 In the fifth chapter of John's Gospel is given the account of Jesus going to Bethsaida where there was a pool surrounded by a great multitude of impotent people, blind, halt, and withered, waiting for the moving of the water.
-In this crowd of needy people Jesus singled out an individual to whom to minister.
+In this crowd of needy people Jesus singled out and ministered to one individual.
 Again, we see the value of one lost soul.
 The true evangelist needs no greater authority than this.